wangunuxe/NetPractice/README.md

 # swiches
 1. In computer networking, a switch​ is a device that connects multiple devices (like computers, printers, or other switches/routers) on a local area network (LAN).
 Its primary job is to forward data packets​ to the correct destination based on the MAC address​ (Media Access Control address) of the receiving device.
+2. HOW TO WORK:

+4.
+# network loop
+1. A network loop occurs when data packets circulate endlessly between network devices due to redundant paths and misconfigurations.
+This can cause boardcast storms (Uncontrolled flooding of traffic) and performance degradation (congestion and packet loss)

 # OSI layers